Jer-B/Python_Finance_project/README.md

 # English README　[Jump to Japanese Version](#japanese)

-# Birthday Reminder Web Application
+# Portofolio Stock Simulator Web Application

 ## About the project